 Related: AirPods 2019 review

-Since they don’t officially exist yet we don’t know how much the AirPods 3 will cost − but we can take an educated guess.
+Since they don’t officially exist yet we don’t know how much the AirPods 3 will cost.
+That doesn’t mean we can’t make an educated guess.

-Considering the second generation of AirPods (with the wireless case) cost £199/$199, we’d assume the AirPods 3 will have a similar price tag, with the current version with the wireless charging case – AirPods 1.5 if you will – dropping in price to around £160.
+Considering the second generation of AirPods (with the wireless case) cost £199/$199, we’d assume the AirPods 3 would incur a similar price tag, with the current version with the wireless charging case – AirPods 1.5 if you will – dropping in price to around £160.

 Related: Best headphone deals

 AirPods 3 design — What will it look like?

 The AirPods’ design has proved popular despite its limitations, but that doesn’t mean it won’t evolve.